Zellers: Zeddy

 Zeddy encourages children to ride the Zeddy Wheel attraction at Zellers.

 Zeddy is a teddy bear mascot used by Zellers all over Canada.
-He was first used in 1986 as an advertising campaign, and then rose to his popularity by the early 1990s.
+He was first used in 1986 as part of an advertising campaign, and then rose to his popularity by the early 1990s.
 The main purpose of Zeddy was to advertise Toyland, the toy section in Zellers stores.
 Zellers provided a stuffed Zeddy bear for any child who had a birthday party sponsored by Zellers.
 There was also a Zellers employee in a giant Zeddy costume hosting the party.
 A lineup of various Zeddy toys were also created.
 In the final months before the last of the Zellers stores were closed permanently, the company distributed large batches of stuffed Zeddy Bears for sale in stores throughout the network.

 A Zeddy Bear, as sold in the chain's last months.
 A new version of the Zeddy Bear was introduced in 2023 that has a red shirt instead of a yellow one.

 Many stores feature a Zeddy Wheel ride, which accommodates one young child on a miniature ferris wheel type ride.
 The ride costs $1 and plays carnival music when in use.
 When no one is riding the wheel, Zeddy says on a regular basis, "Come ride with me!
 All aboard the Zeddy Wheel!" in an attempt to attract customers.
-Despite Zeddy being withdrawn as the official mascot of Zellers in 2005, the Zeddy Wheel remained in operation at stores featuring it unless it is out of service, and the voice track was unchanged over the years.
+Despite Zeddy being withdrawn as the official mascot of Zellers in 2005, the Zeddy Wheel remained in operation at stores featuring it unless it was out of service, and the voice track was unchanged over the years.
 Some wheels removed the big Zeddy sticker in favour of multiple, small generic stickers.